In this section

 The report writer will gather information about:

-The report writer will also include the information the Director of Child Protection Litigation (DCPL) has presented
+The report writer will also include information the Director of Child Protection Litigation (DCPL) and/or the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) have presented in the case about your child, and other information provided by the separate representative.

 The report writer will use their notes and interview recordings to write the social assessment report.
 As they have limited time to collect information and prepare the report, they will decide what is the most important information to be included in the report.
 All information collected by the report writer is reportable to the court or tribunal.
 The court, tribunal or separate representative may also ask the report writer to give evidence at your child’s hearing.